kimvanwyk/md410_2021_conv_website/content/events/breakfast.md

 ---
-title: Breakfast at the hotel
+title: 'Breakfast at the hotel'
 draft: false
 ---

-More details will be made available closer to the event. \\
+More details will be made available closer to the event.
+\
 \
 **Date and Time**: Sunday 03 May 2020, 07:00-09:00 \
 **Location**: [Riverside Hotel](/venue)